MuhammadFarag/hello-go/README.md

 fmt.Println(p.int)          // 1
 ```

-Go also give us another interesting feature, you can access the fields of the embedded type, `person` in our case, directly using `p.name` for example... just like that.
+Go also gives us another interesting feature, you can access the fields of the embedded type, `person` in our case, directly using `p.name` for example... just like that.

 ```go
 fmt.Println(p.name)         // jack
 ```

-If both the embedded and the embedding type has fields holding the same name, then you will need to use `p.name` for the embedding type and `p.person.name` for the embedded type.
+If both the embedded and embedding types have fields holding the same name, then you will need to use `p.name` for the embedding type and `p.person.name` for the embedded type.
 Let's redefine our type player and create an instance of it.

 ```go
 type player struct {